 6.20.1 High level principles

-Different from sensing service request to trigger sensing service operation, configuration parameter provisioning aims to provision general configuration parameters towards the sensing entities, not for individual sensing service operation.
+Different from sensing service request to trigger sensing service operation, configuration parameter provisioning aims to provision general configuration parameters towards the gNB(s), not for individual sensing service operation.

-There may be two cases for configuration parameter provisioning towards sensing entities.
+There may be two cases for configuration parameter provisioning towards gNB(s).
 The first case may be conducted by sensing operation server, which could belong to the operators or have SLA with the operators.
 The other case may be performed by the OAM or local configuration within the operator’s domain.
 This solution focuses on the first case.

 The high level principles of the solution are:

 1. For the untrusted sensing operation server, it sends configuration parameter provisioning request to the NEF.
 After authentication/authorization was made, the NEF forwards configuration parameter provisioning request to the SCF(s).
 For the trusted sensing operation server, it sends configuration parameter provisioning request directly to the SCF(s).
+SCF determines the Sensing configuration parameters based on the received Sensing Service Requirement.

-2. The SCF determines the targeted sensing entity(s) and performs the configuration parameter provisioning on sensing entity(s).
+2. The SCF determines the targeted gNB (s) and performs the configuration parameter provisioning on gNB(s).

 NOTE 1: The SF (Sensing Function) splits into SCF (Sensing Control Function) and the SPF (Sensing Processing Function.